American Persimmon Trees (Diospyros virginiana) – Bare Root Native Fruit Trees for Sale

 5-9

-Planting Considerations for American Persimmon Bare Root Trees
+Growing American Persimmon Trees

 American Persimmons can tolerate some shade as an understory tree or be planted in full sun as an overstory tree for maximum fruiting.
 This is a species that can thrive when planted next to or underneath Black Walnut trees.
+These guidelines are specific to bare root American persimmon trees planted during dormancy.

 Seedling Size: 2 feet to 5 feet